 How Long Do Synthetic Hair Extensions Last?

 The life expectancy of synthetic hair is not so promising.
-Consider yourself very lucky if you’re able to wear synthetic extensions for more two months.
+Consider yourself very lucky if you’re able to wear synthetic extensions for more than two months.
 This type of hair is never made to last long.
 The artificial fibers cannot cope with daily use.
 Such hair extensions will tangle a lot and eventually turn into a huge mass-like bundle.
 That’s not something you can wear.
 There is no way to revive hair either.
-So, once you notice that the synthetic extensions are getting harder to detangle and start to get messy, you’re approaching the doomsday.
+So, once you notice that the synthetic extensions are getting harder to detangle and start to get messy, you’re approaching doomsday.
 Soon, the hair will go from your head to the trash.
 If you want longevity, stay away from synthetic strands.

 Hair Lifespan: 2 – 3 Months